 The makeup of faculty changes a bit each summer, with our veterans rotating in and out and some new faces appearing every June.
 It's our way of providing, within the scope of a small program, something of the breadth and depth of a large one.
 Over the course of their studies our students will get to know many distinguished teachers and hear many voices.

 Jennifer Lewin is a remarkably versatile young scholar whose interests range from the Bible to Modern Poetry.
 Her essays and reviews, on topics as diverse as Spenser, Milton, Shakespeare, Eighteenth-Century poetry and Twentieth-Century New Criticism, have appeared in Modern Philology, Shakespeare Studies, the Boston Review, Blackwell's Companion to Twentieth-Century Poetry in English, and Never Again Would Birds' Song Be the Same, a collection of essays in honor of John Hollander which she also edited.
+A short essay is forthcoming in a special online issue of Spenser Review dedicated to John Hollander (1939-2013), called "Explaining John, or, Digression is the Better Form of Valor."
 She has articles forthcoming in the Shakespeare Encyclopedia, and her poetry has appeared in Raritan.
-Educated at Brandeis and Yale, Jenn Lewin taught at both those institutions, the Harvard summer school, Boston Univeristy and the University of Kentucky before taking up her current post as Assistant Professor of English here at Sewanee.
+Lewin has been selected as a judge for the 2014 Southern Literary Festival.
+Educated at Brandeis and Yale, Jenn Lewin taught at both those institutions, the Harvard summer school, Boston University and the University of Kentucky before taking up her current post as Visiting Assistant Professor of English here at Sewanee.
+Photo: Mary Stafford.

 Allen Reddick is the author of The Making of Johnson’s Dictionary, 1746-1773 (1996) and the editor of Johnson's Unpublished Revisions of his Dictionary: A Facsimile Edition with Commentary and Analysis (2005), both published by Cambridge University Press, as well as articles concerning English literature from the 17th through the 18th century.
 A graduate of Sewanee, he earned his M.A. from Cambridge, his Ph.D. from Columbia, and began his teaching career in 1985 at Harvard, where he served as Assistant, then Associate, Professor of English.
 In 1993 he took up his current post as professor of English literature at the University of Zurich.